 Designed originally for military use in the Far East campaign of the Second World War, the end of hostilities saw the type become a rugged and capacious transport for both civil and military use.
-Its instantly recognisable shape is distinguished by its 'boxy' fuselage and rounded nose doors, providing access directly into the cargo bay.
+It is instantly recognisable shape is distinguished by its 'boxy' fuselage and rounded nose doors, providing easy access directly into the cargo bay.

-A second prototype (G-AGVB) flew on 30th April 1946 and became know as the Wayfarer, carrying out route proving flights to the Channel Islands to which it carried over 10,000 passengers in under 6 months.
+A second prototype (G-AGVB) flew on 30th April 1946 and became know as the Wayfarer, carrying out route proving flights to the Channel Islands and to which at one point it carried over 10,000 passengers in under 6 months.

 In civilian use, the type was most familiar for its cross-channel operations with Silver City Airways who recognised the potential to carry both passengers and their cars, creating the term 'Air Ferry'.
-The first flight with a car took place in July 1948 between Lympne and Le Touquet.
+The first flight with a car took place in July 1948 between Lympne on the Kent coast and Le Touquet, near Calais.

-The type had a very hard working life in Silver City operation in the days before the cross-channel ferry industry blossomed and in 1954 the Silver City Freighter fleet averaged 2,970 landings and take offs per aircraft in the fleet - just over eight sectors per day, every day of the year.
+The type had a very hard working life in Silver City operations, especially before the cross-channel ferry industry blossomed.
+In 1954, the Silver City Freighter Fleet averaged an amazing 2,970 landings and take-offs per aircraft within the fleet - just over eight trips per day on every day of the year.

-A total of 214 aircraft were built in a number of variants, the most significant being the Mk I, Mk II, Mk21, Mk31 Freighter and the Mk32 Superfreighter or Wayfarer.
-The Superfreighter was first flown on 16th January 1953 and was distinguished by a longer nose and increased fin area; the longer cargo bay increased its capacity to three 14 ft cars and 20 passengers.
+A total of 214 aircraft were built in a number of variants, the most significant being the Mk I, Mk II, Mk 21, Mk 31 Freighter alongside the Mk 32 Superfreighter or Wayfarer.
+The Superfreighter was first flown on 16th January 1953 and it was distinguished by a longer nose and increased fin area.
+The longer cargo bay increased its capacity to three 14 ft cars and 20 passengers.

-In the military export market, the type was used by a number of Air Forces, including those of Argentina, Australia, Burma, Canada, New Zealand, and Pakistan.
+In the military export market, the type was used by a number of air forces around the world including those of Argentina, Australia, Burma, Canada, New Zealand, and Pakistan.

-The last Frieghter flight was to the Reynolds-Alberta Museum in 2004, bringing to an end an illustrious and multi-use service of nearly 60 years.
+The last Freighter flight was to the Reynolds-Alberta Museum in 2004, bringing to an end an illustrious and multi-use service of nearly 60 years.

 |Maximum Speed||Mk XI – 32: 190 mph; typical cruising speed 165 mph|